Jeffrey R. Long: Independent career

 Long began his independent career at the University of California, Berkeley in 1997, where he expanded his work to include studies on Prussian blue analogs and metal cyanide coordination clusters with an emphasis on their magnetic properties.
 He has contributed significantly to the field of molecular magnetism, most notably in the synthesis and characterization of a linear cobalt(II) complex exhibiting a non-Aufbau ground state, the characterization of radical-bridged lanthanide single-molecule magnets (SMMs), and the isolation of atomically defined 2-D metal-halide sheets within a porous material.
-In the mid 2000s the focus of his research shifted towards the emergent field of metal–organic frameworks (MOFs).
+In the mid-2000s the focus of his research shifted towards the emergent field of metal–organic frameworks (MOFs).
 His initial studies were focused on hydrogen storage in open-metal site manganese MOFs.
 His other notable works in this field include the synthesis and characterization of novel frameworks for hydrocarbon separations, the discovery of a novel cooperative mechanism for carbon dioxide capture, as well as the discovery of materials for other industrially relevant chemical separations.
+He has published over 400 scientific papers during his independent career, with over 100,000 citations and an h-index of 145.
+In addition, he has filed over 20 patents stemming from technology developed within his laboratory.
+Long will be moving to the Department of Chemistry and Chemical Biology at Harvard University on January 1st, 2027.

+Recognition

+Long is a member of the National Academy of Sciences and the American Academy of Arts and Sciences.